-A person may clear their throat often because it feels like something is tickling or stuck in the throat.
+A person may clear their throat often because it feels as though something is tickling or stuck in the throat.
 These sensations can occur even when nothing is there.

 Throat clearing itself is not a medical condition, but it can be a symptom of one.

 In this article, we explore some possible causes of frequent throat clearing.
-We also describe when to see a doctor and general treatment options.
+We also explain when to see a doctor and list the general treatment options.

 - a sore throat